bick4ord/earthdata-search/README.md

 Once npm is installed locally, you need to download the dependencies by executing the command below in the project root directory:

     npm install

+##### Running Serverless Commands for Developers

+After an `npm install` or `npm ci` command creates the `node_modules` directory, serverless can be invoked with:

+    ./node_modules/.bin/serverless

+It is not recommended to install serverless at the global level, since the version downloaded may not be compatible with the versions that was tested against the latest release.
+Using the binary from `node_modules` ensures that the version is compatible with what is tracked in `package-log.json` delivered in this repository.

+To run serverless commands for deployments, there is a dedicated deployment section below.

 ##### Configuration